selganor74/DDDTools.ts/README.md

 ### Tools and utilities

-* **Serialization**: "Smart" Serialization/Deserialization which takes into account reconstitution of object trees and of "special types" like Date and RegExp.
+* **Serialization**: "Smart" Serialization/Deserialization able to serialize and reconstitute object trees and "special types" such as Date and RegExp.
   It can be used "as a stand alone" tool.

 * **PersistableObject**: Manages "evolution" of objects that can be persisted.
-  Objects whose state can survive between program "executions" must provide a mean of "upgrading" their state, to follow changes due requirements and bugs.
+  Objects whose state can survive between program "executions" must provide a mean of "upgrading" their state, to follow changes due to requirements change and/or bugs.

 * **ValueObjects**: a growable collection of general purpose Value Objects.